NativeScript/docs-v8/environment-setup.md

 You will need Node, NativeScript CLI (command line interface), Android Studio and a JDK (java development kit).

-**Android Studio** is not strictly necessary - however it provides an easy to use interface for installing and managing the Android SDKs.
+**Android Studio** is not strictly necessary &mdash; however it provides an easy to use interface for installing and managing the Android SDKs.

-We recommend using [Chocolatey](https://chocolatey.org/) to install the required dependencies - a popular package manager for Windows.
+We recommend using [Chocolatey](https://chocolatey.org/) to install the required dependencies &mdash; a popular package manager for Windows.

 To install **Node** and **JDK** open an Administrator Command Prompt (right click and select "Run as Administrator") and run the following command: